dshetty3/BudgetWise/README.md

 # BudgetWise.io

 # vue-project
-This assesment is only for Divercity.io
+This assesment is only for Divercity.io - this is a test

 ## Recommended IDE Setup